ietf-wg-dnsop/draft-ietf-dnsop-structured-dns-error/draft-ietf-dnsop-structured-dns-error.md

 This document requests five IANA actions as described in the following subsections.

-> Note to the RFC Editor: Please replace RFCXXXX with the RFC number assigned to this document and "TBA1" with the value assigned by IANA.
+> Notes to the RFC Editor: Please replace RFCXXXX with the RFC number assigned to this document and "TBA1" with the value assigned by IANA, and replace "TBD1" in {{example-dig}} with the value assigned by IANA.

 ## Structured DNS Error EDNS Option